markmoxon/elite-source-code-library/versions/apple/README.md

 Further differences in the source disk ELT files variant compared to the 4am crack variant are:

-* The dashboard has a blue rim rather than the violet rim of the released version.
+* The dashboard has a blue rim rather than the violet rim of the released version, and the loading screen has the date "7 SEPT 1985" printed in the space view.

 See the [accompanying website](https://elite.bbcelite.com/apple/releases.html) for a comprehensive list of differences between the variants.